cheshie/AgainstQuantum/README.md

 ```
 ![Text - server](https://github.com/PrzemyslawSamsel/AgainstQuantum/blob/master/images/application_text_server.png)

 As can be seen on the figure, it automatically outputs all the debugging information to the stdout.
 In visual mode, all the logs are pushed to files marked with the current date.
-And this is how looks client in text mode:
+And this is how looks client in text mode.
+What is important here, if you fire up your server without any additional parameters (like port, ip etc) and do the same with client, it will connect to the server automatically (for testing purpose):
 ```
   # python3 -m Application -c --mode text
 ```